hibahassan96/hibah-tswd-portfolio/SustainableDevelopmentGoals.md

  - The color scheme is in line with what one interprets the colors to be red-is bad, green and blue-is on track/good
  - I also added numbers at the end of the bars for easier numerical understanding
  - A short but informative title/subtitle to clarify what the visualization is about, the geography and timeline
- - The footer helps explain what each of the category represents making it easier to understand
+ - The footer helps explain what each of the category represents making it easier to understand, it also redirects to the raw data

 <div class="flourish-embed flourish-chart" data-src="visualisation/15087347"><script src="https://public.flourish.studio/resources/embed.js"></script></div>